Thriving Communities Initiative

 For more than 30 years, the Initiative Foundation has empowered local people to engage in their communities—to give of their time, talent and resources to make their hometowns vibrant and resilient.

-The Initiative Foundation invites communities across the 14-county region to apply for the newest version of its Thriving Communities Initiative (TCI), a redesigned program to engage new and emerging leaders in leadership development, asset-based community development and local philanthropy.
+The Thriving Communities Initiative (TCI) is a redesigned program to engage new and emerging leaders in leadership development, asset-based community development and local philanthropy.

 Phase l: Designed to support up to five communities, Phase I focuses on attracting, training and retaining a mix of existing, new and emerging community leaders.

 Phase ll: Up to three communities from Phase l will be selected to participate in additional programming.
-The goal is to engage a wider audience to create community and economic development opportunities—all of which will be supported by the establishment of a Partner Fund that is eligible for a $20,000 Initiative Foundation challenge match.
+The goal is to engage a wider audience to create community and economic development opportunities.

 Phase I: Building the Capacity of Emerging Leaders